cms-opendata-validation/2010-mu-mumonitor-dimuon/README.md

 ```
 .x mergeMu.C .
 ```
-This merging creates a root file called MuAll.root .
+This merging creates a root file called MuAllval.root .
 To look at this output, write down command in ROOT program:
 ```
 new TBrowser